A commie bastard’s guide to navigating workplace treachery.

 Don’t use study drugs

-Mark McGuire got kicked out of baseball for using steroids, Oprah got crazy on Lance Armstrong for using steroids, and has anyone checked in on Hulk Hogan lately?
-So how is it any different to take unprescribed Adderal to get a performance boost at work?
+Mark McGuire got kicked out of baseball for using steroids, Lance Armstrong got dragged by Oprah for using steroids, and has anyone checked in on Hulk Hogan lately?
+So how would somebody taking unprescribed Adderal to get a performance boost at work make them any different than these gleaming failures?

 If we keep changing our brain chemistry to optimize ourselves within this flawed system, we’re inviting the science fiction dystopia we all fear so much.